spaceexpanse/metaverse/Sound/XRSound/README.md

 # XRSound
-XRSound is an add-on for the SpaceXpanse Space Flight Simulator that automatically plays sounds for all SpaceXpanse vessels, as well as enabling custom SpaceXpanse vessels to play custom sounds.
+XRSound is an add-on for the SpaceXpanse Metaverse Simulator that automatically plays sounds for all SpaceXpanse vessels, as well as enabling custom SpaceXpanse vessels to play custom sounds.

 ## License